 Index monitors records the n and k value as a function of frequency/wavelength in a simulation.
-Index monitors are only available in 2D or 3D; there is no option for point or linear index monitors.
 In the future, the index monitor will be able to capture the time-evolution of the physical properties profile for nonlinear media.

 Notes : Memory and computation time